-Rather than an auctioneer calling out prices for items and taking raised hands as bids, a silent auction is all done on paper (hence the 'silent').
-It gives people the chance, during an event such as the Christmas fair, to view the items available and see what takes their fancy.
-People can revisit bidding sheets to outbid fellow parents before the auction closes!
-When asking for prizes, you can be really creative - from a spa day to a boiler service, a term of karate lessons to theatre tickets.
+Rather than an auctioneer calling out prices for items and taking raised hands as bids, a silent auction is all done on paper or online (hence the 'silent').
+It gives people the chance to view items available and bid what the prize is worth to them.
+People can revisit lots to outbid fellow parents before the auction closes!
+When asking for prizes, be creative - from a spa day to a boiler service, a term of karate lessons to expert IT help.
 Unlike a raffle, where prizes are generally awarded on a pot luck basis, a silent auction allows people to bid only on items that suit their needs.

 - Two to three months before: Once you know the date of your event you can start requesting auction prize donations via email, phone or face-to-face.
 Let companies know what sort of prizes you are after and what coverage they can expect in return.
 If you are fundraising towards a specific goal, include details.
 Invite parents to contribute auction prizes, too.
 Aim for a minimum of 10 high-quality prizes.